 Dr. Hillier enlisted in World War I on the 10th of February, 1915 in London, Ontario.
 On his Attestation Papers, he stated that he had participated in the North West Rebellion of 1885 and he had been an active Militia member for 13 years.
 Further it recorded Dr. Hillier was 5’8″, 180 lbs., he was of fair complexion and he had brown hair and blue eyes.
-At the age of 48, Dr. Hillier served overseas in England, France and Dardanelles and Egypt with the Canadian Army Medical Corp attached to the 7th Canadian Mounted Rifles.
+At the age of 48, Dr. Hillier served overseas in England, France, the Dardanelles and Egypt with the Canadian Army Medical Corp attached to the 7th Canadian Mounted Rifles.
 Further according to his Certificate of Service he served with the No. 3 Canadian Stat Hospital, the 38th Battalion as Medical Officer, the 10th and 12th Find Coy’s C. E. as Medical Officer and No 8 British Stat Hospital.
 In August of 1916, Dr. Hillier was placed on an extended leave suffering from deafness in his left ear.
-He returned to Canada aboard the Scandinavian on the 23rd of August.
+He returned to Canada aboard the Scandinavian on the 23rd of August, 1916.
 Dr. Hillier was deemed fit for duty and he returned to Europe to serve in March of 1917.
 In August of 1917, Dr. Hillier was diagnosed with trench fever while serving in France.
-He was sent back to Canada to convalesce and in January of 1918, Dr. Hillier was given light duties in Canada.
+He was sent back to Canada to convalesce and in January of 1918, Dr. Hillier was put on light duties in Canada.
 He was discharged in May of 1918.

 Dr. Riel Hillier was promoted to Major in 1920.
 His son Glen became a doctor and also volunteered for active duty during World War I. He enlisted on the 22nd of April, 1918.